unoplatform/workshops/uno-bootcamp/modules/01-Introduction-to-Uno/README.md

 Here's the rule of thumb (tm):

 - Bootstrapping code, packaging settings, and platform-specific code goes in the corresponding `platform head`.
+- Your business logic goes in the `shared project` or in a `netstandard20` project.
-- Your user interface and business logic goes in the `shared project`.
+- Your user interface goes in the `shared project`.
 - String resources normally go in the `shared project`.
 - Image assets may go either in the `shared project` or under each `platform head`.
 - Font assets must be placed in each `platform head`.